mzivic7/endcord/README.md

 Connecting to [Spacebar](https://github.com/spacebarchat) or any other discord-like instance can be configured in `config.ini`.
 Set `custom_host = ` to preferred host domain, like `old.server.spacebar.chat`.
 Set to `None` to use default host (`discord.com`).
 Then endcord will try to connect to that host instead discord.
 Token is different on different hosts!
 Only connecting to spacebar instances is known to work, but endcord may crash at any time.
 Further, each host may have different spam filters, so **use at your own risk** still applies.

+### Extensions warning
+Extensions are enabled by default, and can be toggled in settings.
+But extension can modify almost everything in endcord, and can access your tokens. **Use extensions at your own risk!**
+To prevent extension injection (malware can modify endcord config and inject extension in extensions directory) - which is very unlikely, there is build script option: `--disable-extensions` which disables extension loading in the code itself, overriding config.

 ### Virus scanners are flagging endcord binaries as malware
 These are false positives.
 Binaries are built using nuitka, the problem is that its regularly used by other people to distribute malware.
 So some AVs flag all Nuitka-built binaries as malware.
 [Ref](https://nuitka.net/user-documentation/common-issue-solutions.html#windows-virus-scanners).